Diversity-Augmented Negative Sampling for Implicit Collaborative Filtering: Related Work and Preliminaries

+Beyond this categorisation, several works propose samplers targeting other recommender setups.
+AdvIR integrates negative sampling into a GAN framework to generate robust negatives~\cite{park2019adversarial}.
+Auxiliary information such as social relations~\cite{chen2019samwalker} or cross-domain user preferences~\cite{wang2025exploration} are also frequently utilised to guide sampling.
+For sequential recommendation, GNNO adopts neighbourhood-based hard negative mining~\cite{fan2023neighborhood}.

-Despite these advancements, the diversity criterion remains largely overlooked among negative samples.
-Existing methods sample negatives independently for each positive interaction, often resulting in highly similar negatives being used repeatedly across positive data of a given user.
+Despite these advancements, the diversity criterion remains largely overlooked by negative samplers.
+Existing methods retrieve negatives independently for each positive interaction, often resulting in highly similar negatives being repeatedly matched with the positive items of a given user.
 Our work is the first to explicitly incorporate diversity into negative sampling for recommenders, aiming to enhance model generalisation across the item space.